 The Office of the Police and Crime Commissioner (OPCC) undertakes a wide range of consultation to obtain the views of the people of Cleveland on policing, crime and community safety issues.

-This ensures that priorities set out in the Police and Crime Plan reflect the concerns of local communities.
+This ensures that priorities in the Police and Crime Plan reflect the concerns of local communities.
 Activities focus on:

 - Identifying victims’ needs to improve services